AlibabaCloudDocs/gpdb/intl.en-US/Beginner Developer Guide/Use MaxCompute foreign tables to access MaxCompute data.md

 ## Use MaxCompute FDW

 1. For a new AnalyticDB for PostgreSQL instance, the MaxCompute FDW extension is automatically created.
 In this case, you **can skip the following step**.
-2. For an existing AnalyticDB for PostgreSQL instance, you can use the **initial database account** to connect to a specified database， and run the following commands to create the MaxCompute FDW extension and grant all database accounts the permission to use the extension:
+2. For an existing AnalyticDB for PostgreSQL instance, you can use the **initial database account** to connect to a specified database, and run the following commands to create the MaxCompute FDW extension and grant all database accounts the permission to use the extension:

 ```
 -- Create the MaxCompute FDW extension.